fbpx

 Is tooth extraction painful?

-The extraction itself is performed under local anaesthetic.
-You shouldn't feel pain, only pressure.
-A topical anaesthetic gel is applied before the injection to minimise even that initial sting.
-Mild soreness and swelling afterward are normal for a few days and manageable with over-the-counter pain relief.
+The extraction itself is performed under local anaesthetic, which is designed to prevent pain during the procedure, though you may feel pressure.
+A topical anaesthetic gel is applied before the injection to minimise the initial sting.
+Soreness and swelling afterward are normal and typically last a few days for simple extractions, though surgical extractions may involve more significant discomfort and a longer recovery.
+Pain is usually manageable with over-the-counter pain relief, though your dentist may prescribe stronger medication for complex cases.
 Nitrous oxide or IV sedation are available at additional cost for patients with dental anxiety.

 How long does recovery take?

-Most patients recover within 2 to 7 days for a simple extraction and up to two weeks for a surgical extraction.
-Eat soft foods and avoid vigorous rinsing for 24 to 48 hours to protect the protective blood clot forming at the extraction site.
-Your dentist will provide specific post-operative instructions.
+Recovery varies depending on the type of extraction.
+Most patients recover within 2 to 5 days for a simple extraction.
+Surgical extractions may take 7 to 14 days, and swelling or jaw stiffness may persist for longer in complex cases.
+Eat soft foods and avoid vigorous rinsing for 24 to 48 hours to protect the blood clot forming at the extraction site.
+Your dentist will provide specific post-operative instructions for your case.

 What is dry socket, and should I worry about it?